Fiona Middleton: Reception

 Griffin was praised during Fiona's singing storyline by John Millar of the Daily Record.
 He wrote, "Perplexity has also struck the usually razor-sharp hairdresser Fiona Middleton - who can't decide whether to take up Alec Gilroy's offer of more showbiz bookings.
 The scenes between Fiona (Angela Griffin) and Alec (Roy Barrowclough) were excellent because they're both fine actors."
 Millar later commented on the character's poor romantic history, writing "Poor wee Fiona (Angela Griffin) really does seem destined to be unlucky in love.
 Even though she's the sexiest looking girl in the Street. she has had a series of ill-fated romances.
 Now I'll bet that her fling with dashing copper Alan is about to hit a dead-end."

 The character's exit from the show was seen by over 16 million viewers.
 In 2016, David Brown of the Radio Times thought Fiona could be one of ten characters that could return to the show, saying "Ideally you'd want all of Steve McDonald's ex-wives and girlfriends to turn up at once in a stretch limo, but the likeliest candidate for a return would be Fiona.
 She could be on her uppers and seeking help from Steve, perhaps accompanied by her now-teenaged son Morgan, who could set about breaking some hearts."
 In a similar feature in 2019, Charlie Milward of Digital Spy included Fiona on his list of seven characters new producer Iain MacLeod should bring back.
 Milward said Fiona's "time on the street would have clients in the salon gossiping for weeks."
+Marianna Manson from Closer Online put Fiona on her list of the 11 most iconic black characters in British soap operas and opined that she had a "complicated love life".